A Safe Haven Foundation

-A Safe Haven now has 130 employees, an annual budget of $16 million, and 500 apartments in 16 sites for permanent housing.
-In addition, there are 1,375 beds for temporary housing in a program that includes supportive housing, meals, case management, drug and alcohol treatment, health care, job training and placement, and access to affordable housing.
+A Safe Haven now has 180 employees, an annual budget of $20 million, and access to a network of over 36 multi-family housing locations consistent of over 800 apartments for permanent and senior affordable housing.
+In addition, there are 1,375 beds for temporary housing in a program that includes supportive housing, meals, case management, drug and alcohol treatment, health care, job training and placement, and permanent housing.

 The housing serves homeless singles as well as single parents and their children, as A Safe Haven works to reunite families torn apart by addiction.
 In January, Neli was named “Chicagoan of the Year” by Chicago magazine.

 “It’s the most rewarding work in the world,” says Neli.
 She and Brian live in the western Chicago suburbs with their sons, Dylan, 19, and Devin, 24.
 “There’s tremendous satisfaction in helping people finally break the cycle of homelessness, joblessness, incarceration, and addiction.”